-The holidays are hard.
+The holidays can be hard.
 I’m just going to come out and tell you that while the world is putting up twinkling lights I’ve found myself bracing myself for some hard stuff.
 I think it’s not really the holidays, but when you have challenges that line up with the holidays the dichotomy between the two seems to magnify the places that are a struggle.

 I’m not perfect.
 I’m a single mom.
 I have struggles.
 I’ve overcome poverty, which is one of my greatest accomplishments beyond seeing all my kids read.
 I’ve also learned to find true happiness and joy.
 Point there.
 But the rest of me?
 Really sloppy.
 Most days when I’m in the drop off line I look like I rolled out from bed and I’m sure the lunches I’ve packed are less thean ideal and my house most of the time is messy EVEN THOUGH I’m a neat freak.
 My kids are not neat freaks so instead of fighting the battle I’ve learned to compromise.
 And clean after they go to bed.